dtonhofer/prolog_notes/other_notes/about_byrd_box_model/README.md

 # About the "Byrd Box Model"

+This is some companion info to [SWI-Prolog's page on the Byrd Box model](https://eu.swi-prolog.org/pldoc/man?section=byrd-box-model).

 ## Generalities

 The "Byrd Box Model", also called "Tracing Model" or "Procedure Box Model" or